wobbleorange/Beat-Saber/model 2 note/README.md

 ## Model 2 Note
+### To create note models that follow mapped notes

+Scuffed walls is used to create the note model, the script attaches them to your mapped notes.

+Right now the script does not rotate the model to match the note direction.

 Model must be built centered at zero.
 A 0.5 scale cube can be placed for approximate reference.
 Try to stay a little bit back to not block the arrow (or dot).

-Right now the script does not rotate the model to match the note direction.

 Export .dae same as usual, (apply, forward Z, up Y)